Post-Rezdiffra MASH Drug Discovery: Preclinical Strategy

 - Long-term outcome trials: Demonstrating cirrhosis progression arrest and hepatic event reduction

-- Combination pipelines: Madrigal, Sagimet, GSK activity detailed in MASH combination therapy strategy
+- Combination pipelines: Madrigal, Sagimet, GSK activity detailed in MASH combination therapy strategy (as of April 2026)

 - Precision medicine: Treatment response prediction by genotype (PNPLA3 etc.) and metabolic profile